-The National Assembly’s Research Service (Senedd Research) is a research, analysis and information service designed to meet the needs of Assembly Members and their staff.
+The Welsh Parliament research service (Senedd Research) is a research, analysis and information service designed to meet the needs of Members of the Senedd and their staff.

-Launched in 2013, our InBrief blog offers bite-sized and easily digestible information and commentary on topical issues and developments within the National Assembly.
-We routinely blog ahead of major Welsh Government policy debates that are taking place in the Assembly Chamber (in ‘Plenary’) and debates on Assembly Bills and committee inquiry reports.
+Launched in 2013, our InBrief blog offers bite-sized and easily digestible information and commentary on topical issues and developments within the Welsh Parliament.
+We routinely blog ahead of major Welsh Government policy debates that are taking place in the Senedd Chamber (in ‘Plenary’) and debates on Senedd Bills and committee inquiry reports.

 You can also access a range of research briefings and information produced by Senedd Research from our website.

 Follow the blog and subscribe to receive by email weekly and monthly newsletters giving an overview of all outputs produced by Senedd Research.